The 20 Best Light Chain Deposition Disease (LCDD) Doctors Near Me in Grand Rapids, MI

 English

-Michael App is a primary care provider, practicing in Pediatrics and Internal Medicine in Grand Rapids, Michigan.
+Michael App is a primary care provider, practicing in Internal Medicine in Grand Rapids, Michigan.
 Dr. App is rated as an Experienced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
-His top areas of expertise are Generalized Anxiety Disorder (GAD), Obesity in Children, Seasonal Affective Disorder (SAD), and Apraxia.
-Dr. App is currently accepting new patients.
+He is also highly rated in 32 other conditions, according to our data.
+His clinical expertise encompasses Generalized Anxiety Disorder (GAD), Obesity in Children, Seasonal Affective Disorder (SAD), and Apraxia.

 What is the definition of Light Chain Deposition Disease (LCDD)?